USS San Francisco (CA-38): Naval Battle of Guadalcanal

-At about 0200, San Francisco trained her guns on Kirishima.
+At about 0200, San Francisco trained her sights on Kirishima.
 At the same time, she became the target of Nagara off her starboard bow and of a destroyer that had crossed her bow and was passing down her port side.
-The enemy battleship joined the cruiser and the destroyer in firing on San Francisco whose port 5 in battery engaged the destroyer but was put out of action, except for one mount.
+The Japanese battleship joined the cruiser and the destroyer in firing on San Francisco whose port 5 in battery engaged the destroyer but was put out of action, except for one mount.
 The battleship put the starboard 5 in battery out of commission.
 San Francisco swung left while her main battery continued to fire on the battleships which, with the cruiser and the destroyer, continued to pound San Francisco.
 A direct hit on the navigation bridge killed or badly wounded all officers, except for the communications officer, Lieutenant Commander Bruce McCandless.
 Command fell to the damage control officer, Lieutenant Commander Herbert E. Schonland, but he thought his own efforts were needed to keep the ship "afloat and right-side up", so he ordered McCandless to stay at the conn.
 Steering and engine control were lost and shifted to Battle Two.
 Battle Two was out of commission by a direct hit from the port side, and control was again lost.
 It was reestablished in the conning tower, which itself soon received a hit from the starboard side.
 Steering and engine control were temporarily lost, and all communications were now dead.

-Soon thereafter, the enemy ceased firing.
+Soon thereafter, the Japanese ceased firing.
 San Francisco followed suit and withdrew eastward along the north coast of Guadalcanal.

-Seventy-seven sailors, including Rear Admiral Daniel J. Callaghan and Captain Cassin Young, had been killed.
-Captain Young, like the San Francisco, was a veteran of the Pearl Harbor attack.
-105 had been wounded.
+86 men, including Rear Admiral Daniel J. Callaghan and Captain Cassin Young, had been killed.
+Captain Young, like the San Francisco, was a veteran of the Pearl Harbor attack and was a Medal of Honor recipient for his actions at Pearl Harbor.
+85 had been wounded.
 Of seven missing, three were subsequently rescued.
 The ship had taken 45 hits.
 Structural damage was extensive, but not fatal.
 No hits had been received below the waterline.
 Twenty-two fires had been extinguished.